eccentricOrange/personal-blogs/docs/misconceptions.md

     However, software (source code) files are a little different.
 Firstly, they're very simple [text files](/misconceptions#deeper-dive-into-types-of-files) so it is impractical to integrate something as complex as a history pane into the file itself.
 Secondly, software projects are often made up of many files.

     So, most version control systems (like Git) store the history in a separate location, and provide a way to view and revert changes across many files.
-In fact, Git is capable of keeping track of content (such as a variable or function name) across the various files in a project.
+In fact, Git is capable of keeping track of content (such as a variable or function name) across the various files in a project \[[source](https://www.youtube.com/watch?v=idLyobOhtO4)\].
 In the case of Git, this history is stored in a `.git` folder in the root of the project.
 You can see that I have one even for this website:

     ![.git folder in workspace](assets/3-git-folder.png)

     If you wanted to share a Git repository with someone, sharing this folder alone is technically sufficient.
-It contains all the history and metadata needed to work with the project, up to the latest [commit](https://www.atlassian.com/git/tutorials/saving-changes/git-commit) in every [branch](https://www.atlassian.com/git/tutorials/using-branches).
+It contains all the history and metadata (among other things) needed to work with the project, up to the latest [commit](https://www.atlassian.com/git/tutorials/saving-changes/git-commit) in every [branch](https://www.atlassian.com/git/tutorials/using-branches).
 You may enjoy seeing the contents of this folder, and can read about that from [Stack Overflow](https://stackoverflow.com/questions/19749105/what-is-the-git-folder) or [Git's documentation](https://git-scm.com/book/en/Git-Internals-Git-Objects) (though it's not necessary to understand these details to use Git).

     The rest of the root folder contains the actual files of the project, and is called the "working directory".
 You make changes here, and then "commit" them to the history using the `git` command line tool.
 Additionally, if you want to switch to a different version of the project, you can "checkout" a different "branch" or "commit".
 Git then updates the working directory to match the version you selected.